 Adrestea means the inevitable.
 When there is a combination of many advantages and particularities, then it is inevitable not to create something extraordinary.

 An old local variety, Hidiriotiko, planted in our semi-mountainous, privately owned, volcanic vineyards, in an area with a special and unique microclimate, with a traditional winemaking only with indigenous pastries, in a stone-built semi-basement winery we managed to create a unique wine.

-Dark red colour, with a strong body, aroma from citrus, red forest fruits, tobacco, bitter chocolate.
-With intense tannic character, high acidity and long mineral aftertaste due to the volcanic soil.
+Clear, bright red color.
+Fresh taste with intense aromas.
+Rich body with intense tannic character, high acidity and a long mineral aftertaste, due to the volcanic soil.